Hardening / Consolidating

 Category

-SCALP MINÉRALISANT 95 is a mineralizing agent for stone facades designed to deeply consolidate porous materials such as limestone or siliceous stone, brick, concrete, and mineral coatings.
-Invisible after application, it provides long-lasting reinforcement without altering the appearance of the substrate.
-Ideal for restoring old facades, historic monuments, or modern buildings, it provides effective protection against moisture, aging, and external damage.
+Invisible once applied, it provides long-lasting reinforcement without altering the appearance of the surface.
+Ideal for restoring historic monuments, old façades, or modern buildings, it protects masonry from moisture, weathering, aging, and external damage.

 What is a consolidating or mineralising product ?